myelinio/myelin.io/content/blog/recommender-demo.md

 ---

-This blog post builds a simple movie recommender demo, and explains how to deploy it with `Myelin`
+This blog post builds a simple movie recommender demo, and explains how to deploy it with *Myelin*.

 The deployment contains three steps (we called these tasks):